Fill form to unlock content

 Your answers to these questions are largely dependent on the amount of psychological safety present in your team.
 Harvard professor Amy Edmondson defines psychological safety as “a shared belief that I can bring my full self to work, that I will not be humiliated or made to feel less good about myself if I speak up with ideas, with questions, with concerns, and yes, even with mistakes.”

-Let’s bring this concept to the current work landscape.
-More than a year into a global pandemic, how are employees feeling?
-What impact do those sentiments have on psychological safety in our organizations?
+Now is the time to bring this to the current work landscape.
+How are employees feeling?
+What impact does this have on psychological safety in our organizations?
 Are there opportunities to improve?
 The Workhuman research team set out to answer these questions and more in a survey administered to more than 3,000 U.S. workers in March 2021.
 This report summarizes those findings.